MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/tshoot-clear-on-premises-attributes.md

 However, you may encounter issues in Windows, Intune, and Outlook due to legacy values remaining in on-premises user and group attributes.
 For example, hybrid device joining may fail because the system pulls the username and domain from these outdated attributes.

-To prevent these issues, we recommend that customers clear these on-premises attributes before completing the migration.
+To prevent these issues, we recommend that customers clear these on-premises attributes.

 These on-premises attributes include